lauraFortune/Paperboy/README.md

 # Paperboy

-Python Desktop News Application
+Python Desktop News Application.
 Data sourced from the external news API – https://newsapi.org.
 The application ‘Paperboy’ displays news data from three categories: Sports, Business and Technology.
 The user can save their favourite news stories to the ‘My News’ section.
 Favourite news articles are stored in a local ‘Sqlite’ database.